-Farming and landscaping are two very important human activities that use up enormous amounts of water.
-Rainwater Harvesting provides a less costly and more eco-friendly source of water for these activities.
+Farming and landscaping are two activities that use up enormous amounts of water.
+Rainwater harvesting provides a less costly and more eco-friendly source of water for these activities.
 Rainwater is ideal for farming especially because of the absence of chlorine or any other chemicals which may prove harmful to plants and animals.
-It can also offer an alternative source of water for the watering of lawns, plants, gardens and filling up of swimming pools.
-Also, as has been discussed earlier, rainwater harvesting also helps prevent erosion and flooding by reducing the flow of water.
+It can also offer an alternative source of water for the watering of lawns, plants, gardens, and filling up of swimming pools.

 Different Methods and Systems of Rainwater Harvesting

-Considered by many to be an upgraded version of the rain barrel system, this technique features a container larger in volume than the rain barrel usually located a few meters from the property.
+This technique features a large container usually located a few meters from the property.
 The roof gutter is channeled into the storage tank.
 This system is referred to as the “dry” system because, after rainfall, the pipes get dry since all the water empties into the top of the tank.

 Advantages of this method include larger storage preventing flooding in case of heavy rainfall and easy implementation and inexpensive to install.
 This system is especially ideal for stormy areas.